TypeScript infer — Your Tiny Spy Inside Types

 - Put

-where you want the piece. - Keep the rest broad enough so it still matches.
+inferwhere you want the piece. - Keep the rest broad enough so it still matches.

 - Use conditional branches to control the result.

-With practice, this becomes like LEGO: you see a type and instantly know the extends
+With practice, this becomes like LEGO: you see a type and instantly know the extends + infer shape to grab what you need.